stedwardscollegemt/ib-java-code-leaps-2024/lessons/src/lesson07/_README.md

 - A class is a template that defines the form of an object.
 - An object is a particular instance of a class.

+>[!IMPORTANT]
-The class is a *logical abstraction* and does not really take memory space during program execution.
+>The class is a *logical abstraction* and does not really take memory space during program execution.
 It is only until instances have been created (as concrete representations) that we start to consume memory.

 We will learn that classes contain variables, also known as object properties, and methods, which we sometimes refer to as behaviour.